 Model Selection

 Models that were not rejected for instability or inadequacy were then compared and the best for each windowed period was selected by AIC selection criterion.
-The results of selection are the bolded values shown in Table IV.
-The fit for each of these models was demonstrated by plotting one-step predictions along with actual values, as shown for each model in Fig. 3.
+The best model orders found were 4, 1, and 1, for windowed periods W2-79, W80−157, and W158−235, respectively.
+The fit for each of these models was demonstrated by plotting one-step predictions along with actual values, as shown for each model in Fig. 1.
 The fit for each appears to track well with many of the significant changes in the time series.

-Results of model selection, using AIC score to compare models of different order.